MokkeMeguru/retnonnilerr/docs/dev/README.md

 ok      github.com/MokkeMeguru/retnonnilerr     2.443s
 ```

-congratulation!
+Congratulation!

-## more TDD
+## More TDD

-we got the analyzer to detect `return nil` despite of handling `err`.
+We got the analyzer to detect `return nil` despite of handling `err`.

-but (you already know) this analyzer is not the completed one.
+But (you already know) this analyzer is not the completed one.

-we need to more test cases and try TDD cycle to improve the degree of perfection.
+We need to more test cases and try TDD cycle to improve the degree of perfection.